Meet the dedicated senior citizens behind the only volunteer-run post office in the U.S.

 Last month, in the midst of an apparent postal service crisis, pop diva Cher tweeted to her 3.8 million Twitter followers: “Can ppl volunteer at post office!?” followed by the more emphatic: “NO, IM NO KIDDING…COULD I VOLUNTEER AT MY POST OFFICE!?”
-An hour later, she reported that she’d called to ask two post offices in Malibu—”Hi This is Cher Do U Accept volunteers”—to which they told her: “no.”
+An hour later, she reported that she’d called to ask two post offices in Malibu (“Hi This is Cher Do U Accept volunteers”) to which they told her: “no.”

 Cher may have gotten a different answer had she called the Assistance League Post Office in San Pedro, about 50 miles southeast, also in Los Angeles County.
 It’s the site of what is thought to be the only all-volunteer-run post office in the United States.